SXSW: Covering Panels on Data Art and Privacy

 The Shrimpbox stand – Photos courtesy of Claudia Hinojos

-The company Atarraya presented Shrimpbox, the first AI-powered aquaculture farm designed to allow the production of shrimp sustainably.
+The company Atarraya presented Shrimpbox the first AI-powered aquaculture farm designed to allow the production of shrimp sustainably.
 Traditional shrimp production pollutes oceans, destroys habitats, and contributes to overfishing.
-For this reason, Atarraya built the technology to cultivate shrimps anywhere in the world, be it in urban or cold areas, in a “box” that replicates the breeding environment of the shrimps.
-It is a sustainable farm that significantly decreases the environmental impact.
+For this reason, Atarraya built the technology to cultivate shrimps in a “box” that replicates the breeding environment of the shrimps, be it in urban, hot or cold areas.
+The box can be built anywhere in the world, making it a sustainable farm that significantly decreases the environmental impact.

 SXSW: Katharine Manning on Trauma-Informed Workplaces